dalenguyen/firebase-wordpress-docs/docs/extensions/firebase-users.rst

 Import WordPress Users to Firebase
 ----------------------------------

 In order to import WordPress users to Firebase, you just need to press the button **Import WP Users to Firebase**, and the plugin will do its magic.

+.. role:: note

-If you have issue with importing more than 10,000 users, please let me know.
+:green:`If you have more than 10,000 users, please try to increase max_execution_time & memory_limit in PHP.
+If it still doesn't work, please contact me for further support.`

 The Firebase UID will be the WordPress **user_login**.
 It's because if uid is generated randomly, it will create another user with the same email.
 You can have a look the `Firebase Docs <https://firebase.google.com/docs/auth/admin/import-users#usage>`_ .

-.. role:: red
+.. role:: note

 :red:`Please note that if users don't have an email, it will not be imported to Firebase.`